Develop your executive presence & drive meaningful change

 Lisa Mason Leadership Coach Delta Performance Coaching

-As a leader in STEM today, the need to stay authentic has been paramount, though challenging to maintain.
-Listen in as leaders shares their wisdom as a leader to value your authentic self and make the call that counts.
+As a leader in STEM today, the need to stay authentic is paramount, though sometimes challenging to maintain.
+How do you deal with vague opportunities and tough decisions without questioning yourself each time?
+Leanne Fry leads the innovation, technology and information security branch of AUSTRAC, and has learned that as a leader it means sticking to your values and learning to trust your call.
+Listen in as Leanne shares her wisdom as a leader to value your authentic self and make the call that counts.

 - Understand that sacrifice doesn’t mean sacrificing your values